rakeshcsit/pdi-health/README.md

 make sure audit params match audit form params

 1. put in tiers for instructors_url
-2. put in automatic notes based on numbers
 3. put in audit dates next to instructors
 6. tier updates need to be visible when editing an instructor
 7. compare audits - report
 - really good for tier 1 instructors

-8. bulk reporting
+8. bulk reporting for rds and ss

 list of dates and audits per date